mattbriggs/mattbriggs/README.md

 - 👋 Hi, I’m @mattbriggs
 - 👀 I’m interested in Python, Natural Langauge Processing, Digital Humanities, novel writing, writing and composition, cloud computing, Kubernetes, Bhuddism, mindfulness, and hiking in the Central Cascade Mountains.
 - 🌱 I’m currently learning statistics and the math to support it.
-- 💞️ I’m looking to collaborate on a [markdown validator](https://github.com/mattbriggs/markdown-validator).
 - 📫 How to reach me: you can find my blog [Suburgian](http://www.suburgian.com/about/) and there is a contact form and the social sites that are I am on.

 <!---